 CAD software is an important tool for professional architects, engineers, animators, and graphic designers.
 With the proliferation of Open Source projects, free CAD software is in many cases no less sophisticated than its commercial counterparts.
-But given the many differences between the CAD programs, it can be difficult to choose the right one.
+But given the many differences between the programs, it can be difficult to choose the right one.

 All3DP is here to help.
 First, learn about the basic terms of computer-aided design.
 Second, you can search and browse our list of the best free CAD software.